TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 14/2 Chronicles 14.9.md

 ---

-And there came out against them Zerah the Ethiopian with an army of a thousand thousand, and three hundred chariots; and he came unto Mareshah.
+There came out against them Zerah the Ethiopian with an army of a million troops, and three hundred chariots; and he came to Mareshah.